 A Comparison of Random Vibration Testing Methods

-Random vibration testing, sine-on-random testing and narrow band random on random testing all have their own strengths and benefits in regards to revealing design weaknesses of a product that might otherwise only be revealed later during transport or deployment and use.
+Random vibration testing, sine-on-random testing, and narrow-band random-on-random testing all have their own strengths and benefits in regards to revealing design weaknesses of a product that might otherwise only be revealed later during transport or deployment and use.

-By simulating the real world environment that a product may encounter during its life cycle, a comprehensive vibration testing program can provide you with detailed accuracy on how robustly you need to engineer your product in order to avoid failures in service.
+By simulating the real-world environment that a product may encounter during its life cycle, a comprehensive vibration testing program can provide you with detailed accuracy on how robustly you need to engineer your product in order to avoid failures in service.
 This reduces the costly risk of product recall and enables you to achieve your product qualification milestones.

 In order to perform a vibration test on a product’s future specific operating environment, it is important to not only understand the environment it will be required to perform in, but also how the different approaches to vibration testing might best simulate it.